rbardenet/dppmc/README.md

 *Monte Carlo with determinantal point processes*, R. Bardenet and A. Hardy, [https://arxiv.org/abs/1605.00361]

 ## Prerequirements
 Our instructions cover Linux and Mac only.
 You need the [gcc](https://gcc.gnu.org/) C compiler installed.
 On Linux, it usually comes preinstalled.
-On Mac, you can install it as part of the [XCode command line tools](https://developer.apple.com/xcode/), for which you need your apple ID.
+On Mac, you can install it as part of the [XCode command line tools](https://developer.apple.com/xcode/).

 ## Install from sources
 Start by cloning this repository